"Picturesque Countryside

 The Operation of the Mill

-In the 1800s most of the work done at the mill was by hand, and it was barely profitable.
-When Pierre SCHMITZ took over he made many improvements.
+After Pierre SCHMITZ took over, he made many improvements.
 He had a system for picking up sacks of grain and delivering the flour and meal to farmers in the surrounding villages.
-They had a device at the road to signal him for a pick-up.
+They had a device at the road to signal him for a pick-up as he drove by.
 He kept elaborate records for all the transactions.
 At first he made the deliveries himself, but later his workers did that part.
 He milled rye, wheat, and barley.
+He had two millstones, fine and coarse.
 He also carried straw and hay.
-He had six horses: four for pulling the wagons to the villages, and two for working in his fields.
+He had six horses: four for pulling the wagons to the farms, and two for working in his fields.

 He built a small balcony on the upper floor with a pulley in its roof.
 This arrangement allowed him to hoist sacks of grain from a wagon parked on the ground to the first floor so it could be poured through a trap-door into the hopper of the millwheel below.
 Other objects could also be lifted up to any floor in the same way.